 Only 1,000 numbered copies of each Domesday county were created from the unique manuscript in the National Archive at Kew.
-The publication has recently been completed with the issue of the records for Norfolk, Suffolk and Essex but already Yorkshire is sold out
+The publication, originally created by Alecto, has been completed with the issue of the records for Norfolk, Suffolk and Essex.
+At present, the Yorkshire edition is sold out.

 The County Edition is presented in a sturdy red case, quarter bound in leather.
 The case opens out into a lectern, revealing three volumes inside and two maps:

 Volume 1: Domesday facsimile of your chosen County, a map of England and a large scale map of your County with Domesday sites plotted over the modern topography.